hugoAlmeida28/keycloak-backend-socks/README.md

 Keycloak Node.js minimalist connector for backend services integration.
 It aims to serve as base for high performance authorization middlewares.

 > This is the base version created by "BackendStack21" with an enhancement to support SOCKS proxys.

+For configuration and package details, refer to https://github.com/jkyberneees/keycloak-backend.